 If you’ve ever met a salesperson whose personality didn’t fit with yours, you know how annoying the wrong approach to sales can be.
 Whether this person was looking to close the deal too soon, couldn’t answer your questions, or simply kept following you around when you said you didn’t need any help, the problem was always the same.
 This person was trying to sell without taking the customer’s personality into account.

-Over the course of this two part blog, we’ll share a couple of sales horror stories and then break down what went wrong.
+Let's share an example of sales "horror" story and then break down what went wrong.
 You’ll see how the salesperson could have used their knowledge about personality styles to avoid disaster.

 The Story of the Too High "D" Salesperson and the "I" Customer: